 In spring, woodland gardens like this one in Woodinville, Washington, are irresistible.

-Epimediums and forget-me-nots crowd the forest floor; daffodils form yellow clumps where sunshine reaches them; and chalky white birch trunks rise above a variegated carpet of bishop's weed.
+Epimediums and forget-me-not flowers crowd the forest floor; daffodils form yellow clumps where sunshine reaches them; and chalky white birch trunks rise above a variegated carpet of bishop's weed.

 But this corner garden wasn't always so charming.
 When landscape designer Karen Steeb and husband David bought the property, it was shaded by dark evergreens and choked by a 10-foot-tall thicket of blackberries.